DavidHuie/tulum/README.md

 </p>

 Tulum is a simple tool for encrypting and decrypting data without any knowledge of cryptography.
-Tulum only has two, zero configuration operations, preventing confusion and user error.
+Tulum only has two, zero-configuration operations, preventing confusion and user error.

 Tulum's provides sane defaults for most users.
 For cryptography, Tulum